bayramakdeniz/imageprsice/README.md

 ```

-Once you run the code, you have entered inside the container (indicated by '#' sign), then you can run any anaylsis without typing docker commands.
+Once you run the code, you have entered inside the container (indicated by '#' sign), then you can run any anaylsis without typing docker commands as: